 In Lord of the Rings (Spoiler alert if there are actually people out there who haven't had this ruined for them already), Frodo achieves his goal of making it to the volcano only to decide that he doesn't want to destroy the ring after all.
 Then, surprise, the ring falls in anyway.
 The world is saved.
 That is certainly not the ending that readers would have been expecting (unless they've already seen the movies) but it changes everything and resolves the conflict that has been the center of the book.

-When you put all of these things together, you've built yourself the climax for your book.
+When you put all of these things together, you've built yourself the climax of your book.
 This climax will serve for most of the emotional payoff of your story, as well as guide you in any other editing you need to do before your book is done.